fyodorio/fyodorio-is-gridsome/content/drafts/wip030-engineering-firsts-as-a-learning-metric.md

 ---
-title: Engineering Firsts As A Learning Metric
+title: Engineering firsts as a learning metric
 date: 2021-08-01
 published: false
 description: A good way to measure your learning success rate